Why are Transpersonal and Kabbalah stronger together?

 Kabbalah, on the other hand, does not view a person as an isolated individual, but rather as part of a greater whole that must remain in harmony.
 In Kabbalah, purpose and connection are essential.
 According to this ancient wisdom, every person is created with the desire and purpose to grow, by receiving, giving, connecting, and understanding.

-Only when we give meaningful expression to this purpose can we achieve happiness and continue developing ourselves.
+When we give meaningful expression to this purpose, we can achieve fulfillment and continue developing ourselves.

 This is important to remember: in Kabbalah, all experiences have a meaning and a higher purpose.
 This not only brings a sense of peace, but also an increased awareness that allows individual experiences to be placed in a broader, more meaningful context.